AlbertoBarrago/Proctoring/README.md

-# Project Title (Replace with Actual Project Name)

-**Note:** Please replace placeholders like "Project Title", "Project Description", and any other bracketed information with the actual details of your project.
+# AI-Proctoring

 ## Project Description

-[Provide a clear and concise description of the project.
-Explain its purpose, what problem it solves, and its key features.]

-For example:

 > This project is a web-based proctoring application designed to monitor students during online exams.
-It utilizes webcam and microphone access to detect potentially suspicious behavior and ensure academic integrity.
+It uses webcam and microphone access to detect potentially suspicious behavior and ensure academic integrity.

 ## Features and Capabilities

-*   [List the main features of your project.
-Be specific and highlight what makes your project valuable.]

-Example:

 *   **Real-time Webcam Monitoring:** Records student video during the exam.
 *   **Audio Analysis:** Detects unusual sounds or voices in the exam environment.
 *   **Screen Recording:** Optionally records the student's screen activity.
 *   **Data Storage:** Securely stores collected data for review.
-*   **User Interface:** Provides a user-friendly interface for both students and proctors.

 ## Technologies Used